leocrawford/leocrawford.github.io/_drafts/operating_model.md

 > It shall be lawful in future for any one, keeping loyalty to the Crown, to leave our kingdom and to return safely and securely, by land and by water.
 This is except in time of war, when men may go, only in the public interest, for some short period.
 (This excludes, always, those imprisoned or outlawed in accordance with the law of the realm, natives of any country at war with us, and merchants, who shall be treated as previously stated).

-Whilst the Magna Carta has had a fairly rocky 800 year history; being annulled within months of being issued, and many of the clauses being removed or softened over time it has not only shaped our liberal democracy, but (arguably) more importantly has started a shift from Customary Law to written Statutory Law with prescribed mechanisms for judgement and enforcement.
+Whilst the Magna Carta has had a fairly rocky 800 year history; being annulled within months of being issued, and many of the clauses being removed or softened over time it has not only shaped our liberal democracy, but (arguably) more importantly has started a shift from Customary Law to written Statutory Law with prescribed mechanisms for judgment and enforcement.

 In other words, it was a short document that transformed the governance of the country, or in the words of the Magna Carta itself initiated a "reform of our realm"